M25 closures to last ‘several hours’ after crash closes all four lanes

 All four lanes of the motorway have been closed between Junction 6 and Junction 5 near Limpsfield, Surrey, after the crash which happened around 6.55am on Thursday.

-Police are now appealing for witnesses after a black Vauxhall Astra left the carriageway and travelled down the embankment before stopping at Water Lane.
+Police are now appealing for witnesses after a black Vauxhall Astra crashed before leaving the carriageway and stopping at Water Lane.

 A Surrey Police spokesperson said: “There is currently a full closure of all four lanes of the M25 anticlockwise between Junction 6 and Junction 5.
 Water Lane is also closed northbound after the junction with Park Road.